fdecourt/node-red-contrib-random-duration/README.md

 # node-red-contrib-random-duration

-A Node-RED node that generates a random duration between specified minimum and maximum values in `HH:mm:ss` format.
+A Node-RED node that generates a random duration between specified minimum and maximum values in various format.

 ## Overview